2010–11 UEFA Women's Champions League: Knockout phase

 The draw for the round of 32 and round of 16 was held on 19 August 2010.
 The draw for the quarter-finals and onwards was made on 19 November 2010.
 The bracket has been created in retrospect.

 Bracket

 Round of 32

 16 teams are seeded in this round, and play the second leg at home.
 Teams from the same association may not play each other.
 The first leg is scheduled for the week of 22 September 2010, the second leg for the week of 13 October 2010.
 The draw was made on 19 August 2010.

-First Leg

 Round of 16

 The draws for this and all subsequent rounds are not seeded, and clubs from the same association may play each other.
 This round is scheduled for the week of 3 November and the week of 10 November 2010.

 Quarter-finals

 The quarter final first ties were played on March 16 and 17, the second ties on March 23.